Adopting a baby

 To become the legal parents of a child born to a surrogate mother you need to adopt the child.

 Oranga Tamariki—Ministry for Children, will check that you’re a suitable parent.
 You won’t have to go on an education and preparation course, but a social worker will interview you and prepare a report for the Family Court.

 A family lawyer can help you with this process.

 Adopting a child from overseas

 Adopting a child from overseas is more complicated than adopting in New Zealand.
-You still need to apply to the Ministry for Vulnerable Children, Oranga Tamariki, but you also need to follow the process of the country your child is from.
+You still need to apply to the Oranga Tamariki—Ministry for Children, but you also need to follow the process of the country your child is from.

 International adoptions can take a long time and have extra costs.
 Your social worker can let you know what to expect.

 What happens next

 If your application to adopt is successful, it doesn’t necessarily mean you’ll get a baby.

 You’ll be asked for a profile of your family, which birth parents will use to help them choose who will adopt their child.